vuvkar/paris-availability/README.md

 1. **Visitors** select check-in and check-out dates on the calendar
 2. They fill out the booking form with their details
-3. Upon submission, their **email client opens** with a pre-filled email containing all booking details
+3. Upon submission, the form is **sent directly via Web3Forms** (no account needed!)
-4. They send the email to you
+4. You receive an **email** with all booking details
-5. You review the request and respond to confirm or decline
+5. You review the request and respond to the guest via email to confirm or decline
 6. Once confirmed, add those dates to `bookings.json` to mark them as unavailable

 ## 🔧 Managing Bookings